gaurav952/CLRNNQA/README.md

 ...
 WORK IN PROGRESS ...

-The models will first be challenged with the bAbI dataset from FAIR.
+The different models will first be challenged with the bAbI dataset from FAIR and the SQuAD dataset from Stanford.
-Next, there will be experiments on the SQuAD dataset.

 ### Files :